ekbann/ekbann.github.io/_posts/2024-01-18-github-jekyll-mathjax.md

 ## What is Jekyll and MathJax

-In this tutorial, I will assume that you now what GitHub is, and that you can use it to host your personal website using GitHub Page.
-If you don’t, then take a look at this Tutorial.
+In this tutorial, I will assume that you know what GitHub is, and that you can use it to host your personal website using GitHub Page.
+If you don’t, then take a look at this [Tutorial](https://docs.github.com/en/pages/quickstart).
 With that being said, let’s explain what Jekyll and MathJax are…

 >Jekyll is a static site generator.
 It takes text written in your favorite markup language and uses layouts to create a static website.
 You can tweak the site’s look and feel, URLs, the data displayed on the page, and more.
 >